Pan-Seared Shrimp Tacos With Fresh Mango Salsa

 -

-Toss shrimp with olive oil, chili powder, smoked paprika, garlic powder, cumin, salt, black pepper, and the lime juice until evenly coated.
+In a bowl, combine the olive oil, chili powder, smoked paprika, garlic powder, cumin, salt, and pepper.

 -

-Combine diced mango, red onion, red bell pepper, jalapeño, cilantro, lime juice, and a generous pinch of salt in a bowl.
+Add the diced mango, red onion, red bell pepper, and jalapeño to a medium bowl.

 -